COVID-19 – OUR PRIORITY: ENSURING THE CONTINUITY OF OUR SERVICES. DOCTORS OF THE WORLD ADAPTS ITS SERVICES TO REACH PEOPLE IN VULNERABLE SITUATIONS

 Prevention and promotion for community members organizations

-Our nurses will go the areas served by the Mobile Health Clinic to offer prevention and promotion activities against COVID-19 as well as a referral when necessary.
+Nurses will travel to the areas served by the Mobile Health Clinic to provide COVID-19 prevention and promotion activities and referrals as needed.

-You can reach out to the Doctors of the World nurses from Monday to Friday from 9:00AM to 5:00PM by phone at the following numbers:
+Our nurses can be reached from Monday to Friday from 10:00 a.m. to 1:00 p.m. by phone at the following number:

 Considering the recommendations issued by the Ministry of Health and Social Services asking to cease all accompaniment in medical settings for the sake of prevention, until further notice, no accompanying person in hospitals will be provided for the indigenous navigators until further notice.